An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: magphys : testing and calibration

-We further isolate a sub-sample of all non-flagged field galaxies above $z $\,$=$\,2 and include 500 galaxies with spectroscopic redshifts below $z $\,$=$\,2 to form a field sample biased towards higher-redshift/fainter sources that is more representative of the distribution of high-redshift SMGs. {\sc magphys} run on this sub-sample yields a median offset between the spectroscopic- and photometric-redshifts of $\Delta z$/\,$(1+z_{\rm spec})\,$\,$=$\,0.004\,$\pm$\,0.001, although with larger systematic offsets at redshift above $z\simeq$\,2.5 ($\Delta z$/\,$(1+z_{\rm spec})\,$\,$=$\,0.040$\pm$0.003).
-At these redshifts, the photometric redshift has sensitivity to the IGM opacity as the Lyman break (rest-frame 912--1215\AA) pass through the observed $B$-band for sources that are bright enough to be detectable.
-Adjusting the IGM absorption coefficient in {\sc magphys} can reduce this systematic $\Delta z$ offset \citep[e.g.][]{2011wardlow}.
+We further isolate a sub-sample of all field galaxies with no photometric contamination flags above $z $\,$=$\,2 and include 500 galaxies with spectroscopic redshifts below $z $\,$=$\,2 to form a field sample biased towards higher-redshift/fainter sources that is more representative of the distribution of high-redshift SMGs. {\sc magphys} run on this sub-sample yields a median offset between the spectroscopic- and photometric-redshifts of $\Delta z$/\,$(1+z_{\rm spec})\,$\,$=$\,0.004\,$\pm$\,0.001, although with larger systematic offsets at redshift above $z\simeq$\,2.5 ($\Delta z$/\,$(1+z_{\rm spec})\,$\,$=$\,0.040$\pm$0.003).
+At these redshifts, the photometric redshift has sensitivity to the intergalactic medium (IGM) opacity as the Lyman break (rest-frame 912--1215\AA) pass through the observed $B$-band for sources that are bright enough to be detectable.
+Adjusting the IGM absorption coefficient in the SED model can reduce this systematic $\Delta z$ offset \citep[e.g.][]{2011wardlow}.
 The IGM effective absorption optical depth of each model is drawn from a Gaussian distribution centred at the mean value given in \cite{1995madau}, with a standard deviation of 0.5.
-We, therefore, rerun {\sc magphys} for the spectroscopic sample with IGM absorption coefficients between 0.2--1.0 of this predicted value.
+We, therefore, rerun {\sc magphys} for the spectroscopic sample with IGM absorption coefficients between 0.2--1.0 of each drawn model value.
 From this test, we find that tuning the IGM coefficient to 0.5 of the initially drawn value minimises the systematic offset between the spectroscopic and photometric redshifts above $z\sim$\,2, whilst maintaining the closest match at lower redshift, thus we adopt it in any subsequent analysis.
 In Fig.~\ref{fig:mag_v_spec} we show the comparison of the spectroscopic and photometric redshifts for the field galaxies and SMGs.
-Over the full redshift range, the offsets between the spectroscopic and photometric redshifts for all 6,719 field galaxies is $\Delta z$/\,$(1+z_{\rm spec})\,$\,$= -$0.005\,$\pm$\,0.003, and $\Delta z$/\,$(1+z_{\rm spec})\,$\,$= -$0.02\,$\pm$\,0.03, with a 68th percentile range of $\Delta z$/\,$(1+z_{\rm spec})\,$\,$= -$0.16--0.10, if we just consider the 44 SMGs.
-The photometric redshift accuracy we obtain is comparable to that found for SMGs in the COSMOS field \citep{2019battisti}.
+We see that for the SMGs the three most extreme outliers are optically undetected, leading to uncertain estimation of their redshifts.
+The fourth outlier is a secondary ALMA source within a single SCUBA-2 map, where the optical photometry may have been mismatched.
+Over the full redshift range, the offsets between the spectroscopic and photometric redshifts for all 6,719 field galaxies is $\Delta z$/\,$(1+z_{\rm spec})\,$\,$= -$0.005\,$\pm$\,0.003, and $\Delta z$/\,$(1+z_{\rm spec})\,$\,$= -$0.02\,$\pm$\,0.03, with a 1$\sigma$ scatter of $\Delta z$/\,$(1+z_{\rm spec})\,$\,$= $0.13, if we just consider the 44 SMGs.
+The photometric redshift accuracy we obtain is comparable to that found for SMGs in the COSMOS field by \cite{2019battisti}.

 We check what effect the error on the photometric redshift has on our inferred physical properties by running {\sc magphys} on the AS2UDS sub-sample of 44 SMGs with spectroscopic redshifts at their fixed spectroscopic redshifts.
 We investigate whether the change in the derived value of the property at the spectroscopic redshift and the photometric redshift is encompassed by the quoted errors (at the photometric redshift and including the covariance due to the uncertainty in this value) by calculating the fractional difference, $X_{\rm spec}/X_{\rm phot}$, where $X$ is any given parameter.
 The change for all the predicted parameters was, on average, less than $\lesssim$\,15 per cent, which is less than the typical errors.
 Therefore we confirm that the error uncertainty effect on any given parameter is captured in its error range and is not affecting final parameter distribution.